Skip to content

 Name Type Description Default

-exclude_attributes List[str]
+exclude_attributes Iterable[str]

-list of attributes to exclude
+attributes to exclude

 exclude_prefix str